Marcin Nowak (musician)

-Marcin "Novy" Nowak (born April 4, 1975) - Polish musician, composer, the author of texts, vocalist and instrumentalist.
+Marcin "Novy" Nowak (born April 4, 1975) is a Polish musician, composer, the author of texts, vocalist and instrumentalist.
 Marcin Nowak is known primarily as a bass guitarist, popularity brought him performances in Behemoth and Vader, as well as Devilyn and Dies Irae, in which he also served as a vocalist and the author of the texts.
 Nowak also cooperated with such music groups as: Nader Sadek, Spinal Cord, Against the Plagues, Condemnation, Thy Disease, Crucified Mortals; and musicians of the metal scene including Derek Roddy, Steve Tucker (Morbid Angel), Run (Mayhem), Flo Mounier (Cryptopsy), Glen Benton (Deicide), Jack Owen (Cannibal Corpse), Richie Brown (ex Trivium).
 Since 2010, he creates own project under the name Road's End.

 Biography

 Novy started artistic activity in 1992 in band Cerebral Concussion from Tarnów (Poland) founded with the guitarist Łukasz Luboń.
 In 1996, a formation having a demo cassette entitled "The Rule" (1994) changed name to Devilyn.

 In 1996, Novy together with the band signs a contract for two albums and released the debut album entitled "Anger", which was released by the French music label Listenable Records.
 The next Devilyn's album "Reborn in Pain" was released in 1998.
 Support on the list of Listenable Records, as well as many concerts have adopted the popularity band on the death metal music scene.
 In 1999, Novy joined as a bass guitarist to polish black metal band Behemoth.
 In 2000, he recorded with the Behemoth album "Thelema.6".
 Also in 2000, Novy took part in the reactivation of the Maurician "Mauser" Stefanowicz's band - Dies Irae.
 The effect of cooperation was the album "Immolated"(2000).